MLeganes/42Libft/README.md

 **Working in progress...**
+Remove the folder readmes and collect everything here!!!

 # 42Libft
 **Libft** is similar to the functions from the system it can be checked in the #man.